fmidev/himan/doc/plugin-fractile.md

 Any wanted fractile, the naming of parameters is F<fractile>-<paramname> (eg. F100-T-K), mean value <param>-MEAN-<unit> (T-MEAN-K) and spread <param>-STDDEV-<unit> (T-STDDEV-K).

 # Method of calculation

+Plugin will sort the the input values and calculate the required fractiles.
+Missing values are excluded.

 # Per-plugin configuration options